kalihman/readers-ingest-extension/README.md

-# readers-ingest-plugin
+# Reader's Ingest Plugin
-Chrome plugin for reading and analyzing online article for good
+Chrome plugin for reading and analyzing online articles for good